RandomSearch18/a-level-project/docs/readme.md

   - With `trail_visibility=good`, the route can mostly be followed, but you'd have to pay attention and check the map every so often.
 This is extra effort so we'll add a slight penalty.
   - With any of the worse values, you'll need to follow along with a map.
     - Since the user will have a map with live directions and GPS, it should still be okay to follow the path, even if it's entirely invisible on the ground (e.g. some less-used public footpaths)
+    - However, we should tell the user that the route won't be very visible on the ground
     - We'll add a slightly greater penalty than `trail_visibility=good` for these paths
 - If `trailblazed=*` has a truthy value, we should prefer it, because:
   - It's more likely to be an upkept path, either officially or by the community